 Any app that you are currently using with Jira Cloud application will need to be installed in your Jira application installation.
 For example, Gliffy, Tempo, etc.

-7. Install your app in Jira Server
+7. Install your app in Jira Data Center

 For each app that you noted in the previous step, install it in your Jira applications.
 Make sure to install the latest version of the app.
 Atlassian does not provide support for data that is downgraded as a result of installing an older version of an app.